TEF

 Research before action

 No submission is made without documented research.
-No governance letter is sent without cross-referencing the regulatory record against public disclosures.
+No formal governance notice to the corporate body is issued without cross-referencing the regulatory record against public disclosures.
 The research always precedes the action.

 III